euphort-wind/euphort-wind.github.io/content/publication/2019rus/index.md

 ---
-title: 'Development of a Game-Based Educational Prototype for Interdisciplinary Learning'
+title: 'Development of a game-based educational prototype for interdisciplinary learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here